The Transgender Dictionary

 Introduction

 While there are some people who are intersex or were AFAB that identify as transfem, it is a label that is generally associated with those who were AMAB.
 Unless the transfeminine individual that you are interacting with wishes to draw attention to her assigned gender (or any implications that come alongside that) it is generally considered good etiquette not to address it.
-When faced with a transgender woman, it is irrelevant what a doctor observed upon her birth in polite conversation.
+When faced with a transgender woman, it is irrelevant to the interaction what a doctor observed upon her birth in polite conversation.

 If you come across words, terms, phrases, etc on this page that you are unfamiliar with, please feel free to utilize the alphabet menu buttons at the top of this page to navigate to a relevant definition.
 Clicking on underlined words, terms, phrases, etc throughout the body of this page will lead you to other, relevant sections of The Transgender Dictionary.
-Clicking on links in the "external links" portion of this page, will bring you to websites that are not part of The Transgender Dictionary.
+Clicking on links in the [External Links] portion of this page, will bring you to websites that are not part of The Transgender Dictionary.
 I encourage you, the reader, to seek out as many resources as possible when it comes to forming your own opinions on various topics.

 Click to return to table of contents.